Preparation for Surgery

 Please use this opportunity to ask all questions you may have and ensure that your questions have been answered satisfactorily.

-The bottom line is that you need to feel comfortable that the likely benefits to be gained by the operation outweigh the small, but definite risk of developing a problem following the surgery.
+The bottom line is that you need to feel comfortable that the likely benefits to be gained by the operation outweigh the small, but definite risks of developing any problems following the surgery.
 Mr Elmiyeh will guide you through this process so that you have a grounded acceptance of what your ‘new’ nose may look like.
 Only then can you make an informed decision and proceed with your surgery.

 It is useful to avoid smoking at very least 2 weeks prior to your surgery.